languageinstinct/website/README.md

 git push

-Hugging Face automatically rebuilds and redeploys.
+Hugging Face automatically rebuilds and redeploys after every push.

+AI Assistance

-AI Assistance:
+AI was used for:

-Making random documents for the data in the backend
+key-Word boosting

+creating example JSON documents

-fixing broken Hugging Face builds
+fixing Hugging Face build errors

-explaining errors in TF-IDF and JSON handling
+explaining TF-IDF and JSON issues

-Helping with DOM
+simplifying the DOM logic

+helping format this README

 What I Learned

-TF-IDF works well for small document sets
+TF-IDF works surprisingly well for small document sets

 Cosine similarity is simple and effective

-Using real APIs (geocoding + weather) wasn’t as complicated as expected
+Geocoding and weather APIs were simpler than expected

-JSON structure matters for consistent results
+JSON structure and wording matter for retrieval quality

-Keeping the frontend simple made the project easier to maintain
+Keeping the frontend minimal made debugging much easier